FjellOverflow/nordlys/src/content/posts/configuring-nordlys.md

 ### Opengraph Image

 Defining [Open Graph](https://ogp.me/) attributes ensures your website has visually appealing and meaningful preview cards when shared on social media platforms.
-The defined `opengraphImage` will be used as the preview image for every page, except blog posts, unless explicitly defined in the frontmatter.
+The defined `openGraphImage` will be used as the preview image for every page, except blog posts, unless explicitly defined in the frontmatter.
 If `undefined`, Open Graph images will be auto-generated using the site's title, description, and logo.

 ### Posts/Projects per Page